Art patronage of George Villiers, 1st Duke of Buckingham: History

-As a means of manoeuvring for political as well as court advancement, Villiers commissioned masques in which he was able to promote himself in a leading role.
+As a means of maneuvering for political as well as court advancement, Villiers commissioned masques in which he was able to promote himself in a leading role.
 "Command over his body had provided him with the privilege of commanding the moves of a future king".
 This culminated in connivance by his supporters in licensing Thomas Middleton's notorious play A Game at Chess (1624) as an extension of their anti-Spanish foreign policy.
 The Duke and Prince Charles are acknowledged as figuring there as The White Duke and The White Knight, while very obvious depictions of the Spanish monarch and his former ambassador in England eventually brought about the play's closure.

 Villiers commissioned portraits of himself as "a medium for the cultivation of his personal image".
 William Larkin's portrait of 1616 records the start of his climb, showing him in the dress of a Knight of the Garter and emphasising the felicity of his stance and sumptuousness of dress.
 A 1619 portrait by Daniel Mytens the Elder is equally elegant.
 There he is dressed in white brocade and white silk hose, wearing the Garter and standing in a decor of costly silks.
 Another full-length portrait by the same artist celebrates his succession as Lord High Admiral in 1619.
 Here he wears three-quarter armour; on the right, behind a balustrade, is a shoreline with the fleet beyond.
 Buckingham's growing wealth was emphasised by the detail of his clothes.
 This is evident in the lovingly depicted lace about his collar and cuffs in the full-length portrait by Cornelis Janssens van Ceulen. and the head and shoulders by Anthony van Dyck.
 The 1625 painting by Michiel van Miereveld is not only of unparalleled magnificence, with a jacket encrusted with pearls which also hang in ropes across it, but may also contain a reference to his diplomatic coup that year in negotiating the marriage of the future Charles I. At his entry to the French Court, he is recorded as wearing a grey velvet suit from which the loosely threaded pearls dropped to the ground as he advanced to make his bow to the queen, to the general wonder.